Kuljot/basketball/README.md

 - [OpenCV](https://opencv.org/) - For drawing rectangles on the video

-And CSVtoML itself is open source with a [https://github.com/Kuljot/csv_hypertuner][dill] on GitHub.
+And it is open source project with a [https://github.com/Kuljot/basketball] on GitHub.
 Built as an educational project.
 Please treat it for educational purpose only, PLEASE DONT UPLOAD ANY SENSITIVE/PERSONAL INFO.

 ## Installation on your local Machine